joelvarghese3/Ult-TTT/README.md

 -	Input validation so that human and AI players cannot pick box or board numbers that are already full (forces them to keep picking until they choose a box or board that isn’t full)
 -	Human players have the ability to add their name to their player (their name will be printed every time they make a move or win a game)

-Features that my game doesn’t have:
--	Smart AI that beats regular AI or Human every time
--	no GUI since this is a fully Command Line Game
+-	Command Line User Interface